Riko196/mailtrain/README.md

 #### Installation on fresh CentOS 7 or Ubuntu 18.04 LTS (for production, public website secured by SSL)

 This will setup a publicly accessible Mailtrain instance.
-All servers (TRUSTED, SANDBOX, PUBLIC) will provide both HTTP (on port 80) and HTTPS (on port 443).
+All servers (TRUSTED, SANDBOX, PUBLIC, HAPUBLIC) will provide both HTTP (on port 80) and HTTPS (on port 443).
 The HTTP ports just issue HTTP redirect to their HTTPS counterparts.

 The script below will also acquire a valid certificate from [Let's Encrypt](https://letsencrypt.org/).